elenaspb2019/kubernetes-migration/README.md

 This instruction will be helpful for developers who has never worked either with Kubernetes or with Docker.

 This instruction describes how to:
-- prepare docker image with application
+- prepare image with application
-- build and publish docker image
+- build and publish image
-- run your application inside docker container.
+- run your application inside container.

 In the same repository with this article all mentioned files are located.